Attachment Full Size Full Wp Image 637

 Depression is a mental health issue that impacts your thoughts, feelings, and behaviors.
 Depression occurs when you experience symptoms for at least two consecutive weeks that affect your daily life.

-• Major changes in appetite
+• Changes in appetite or sleep

 While there isn’t a known cause for depression, experiencing a significant life change, such as the death of a loved one, can cause symptoms to intensify or appear for the first time.
 Moodiness and complaining about physical ailments, such as pain or headaches, are also common signs of depression in teens.